-If your baby does not pass the hearing screen, it means that your baby needs follow up.
-The birthing hospital will make an appointment for your baby to have follow-up hearing screening.
+The birthing hospital will make an appointment for your baby to have a follow-up hearing screen.
 Bring your baby back to the hospital for the repeat screening, as soon as possible.

 Follow-up testing is very important.
 If your baby has a hearing loss it is important to find out early and get care to help with learning and language.
-If the hospital does not give you an appointment, you can call Rhode Island

-Early Hearing Detection and Intervention (RIEHDI) at 401-222-5960 for further information.

-If your baby has risk factors for hearing loss, RIEHDI will recommend that you take your baby to a hearing specialist (audiologist) for more testing at 7 to 9 months of age.
-The RIEHDI Program will mail a letter to you with information on how to schedule this appointment.
+If the hospital does not give you an appointment, you can call Rhode Island Early Hearing Detection and Intervention (RIEHDI) at 401-222-5960 for further information.
+If your baby has risk factors for hearing loss, RIEHDI will recommend that you take your baby to a hearing specialist (audiologist) for more testing at seven to nine months of age.
 If you have questions about your baby's hearing screening results, please call RIEHDI at 401-222-5960.